Calvert-Lewin & Saka earn England call-ups as Foden & Greenwood are overlooked | Goal.com

 Jadon Sancho will have seen the latest transfer window slam shut by the time that he links up with the Three Lions, and the Borussia Dortmund winger continues to see a big-money move to Manchester United mooted.

-It remains to be seen whose books he is on when England to take the field for a friendly date with Wales at Wembley on October 8.
+It remains to be seen if he'll stay or leave Dortmund when England take to the field for a friendly date with Wales at Wembley on October 8.

 That contest will be followed by Nations League home dates with Belgium and Denmark, with the first of those fixtures being staged on October 11 and the second three days later.